 Workflow API

 The workflow engine lives in kavalai.workflow.
-It turns a YAML graph (or a WorkflowBuilder chain) into an executable state machine, and checkpoints a serialisable state through pluggable storage and task-logger backends.
+It turns a YAML graph (or a WorkflowBuilder chain) into an executable state machine, runs it as a stream of WorkflowStreamEvent events, and records a serialisable state through an AgentService and a pluggable task-logger backend.

 Engine and builder